grafana/tempo/docs/sources/tempo/configuration/_index.md

             #  create larger footers but will be harder to shard when searching.
 It is difficult to calculate
             #  this field directly and it may vary based on workload.
 This is roughly a lower bound.
             [parquet_row_group_size_bytes: <int> | default = 100MB]

+            # *vParquet3-only configuration*
+            # Configures attributes to be stored as dedicated columns in the parquet file, rather than in the
+            # generic attribute key-value list.
+This allows for more efficient searching of these attributes.
+            # Up to 10 span attributes and 10 resource attributes can be configured as dedicated columns.
+            dedicated_columns:
+                [
+                  name: <string>, # name of the attribute
+                  type: <string>, # type of the attribute. options: string
+                  scope: <string> # scope of the attribute. options: resource, span ]
 ```

 ## Memberlist